What You Need to Know Before Surgery

 Will my pet be in pain?

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
-Cats and exotic pets are notorious for hiding the fact that they are in pain.
+Cats are notorious for hiding the fact that they are in pain.
 The pain medications needed will depend on the procedure performed.
 Major procedures require more pain relief than things like minor lacerations.

 For dogs, we may recommend an oral anti-inflammatory the day after surgery and several days after to lessen the risk of discomfort and swelling.
 We use newer medications approved for use in dogs, which are less likely to cause stomach upset and can be given even the morning of surgery.
 If your dog can not take an anti-inflammatory, we have newer medications that can be prescribed as well.